 Click here to download or print the Regulations

-1 Entry Forms Entries (applications to perform at the Festival) should arrive on or before Friday 5 November 2021.
+1 Entry Forms Entries (applications to perform at the Festival) should arrive on or before Saturday 5 November 2022.
 Music entries must be sent to Louise Biagini, speech entries to Adrienne Adamson, and dance entries to Susan Ewington at Glasgow Music Festival, PO Box 7057, Glasgow, G44 9AU.
 Entry fees may be paid by cheque, internet banking or by most major credit and debit cards.
-To pay by internet banking or by card, please contact the Festival Secretary.
+Please refer to the entry form for bank details.
+To pay by card, please contact the Festival Secretary.
 Cheques should be made payable to Glasgow Music Festival Association.
-Multiple entries may be submitted using the spreadsheet template which can be downloaded from www.glasgowmusicfestival.org or obtained from the Festival Secretary; otherwise a separate entry form must be used for each entry.
-Extra forms may be photocopied, downloaded from the website, or obtained from the Festival Secretary.
+Multiple entries may be submitted using the 2023 Festival spreadsheet entry form which can be downloaded or obtained from the Festival Secretary; otherwise a separate entry form must be used for each entry.
+Extra forms may be photocopied, downloaded, or obtained from the Festival Secretary.
 Where a form is not fully completed, the entry may be refused.
 Entry fees are not normally refundable.

 2 Organisation The Festival is organised by Glasgow Music Festival, a limited company, registered in Scotland, number SC509953.
 All applications to perform at the Festival are made to the company.
 In these regulations, Glasgow Music Festival (‘the Festival’) means the event or the company as the context requires.